 But how can you increase subcutaneous fat in the scalp from home?

 Many people want to know what they can do at home with this treatment option.
 Sad to say that really isn’t much one can do without going to a doctor/surgeon.
-The only way to effectively and safety increase the fat content in the scalp is to get fat injections.
+The only way to effectively and safely increase the fat content in the scalp is to get fat injections.

 Doctors can take fat from another part of the body and transplant that fat into the scalp.
 This is usually taken from the abdominal area due to the higher fat content and also because the fat cells belong to the patient, and are therefore more likely to be accepted in the scalp by the body’s immune system.